 - Home staging: if your furniture needs to be changed, it can cost between $2000-$4000.

 Other costs that come with selling a home are the move, where you’ll spend from $500-$2000.
-Then you have mortgage discharge fees, depending on your lender.
-As well as Capital Gains Tax, stamp duty, and bank charges.
+Then you have government fees when selling a house like mortgage discharge fees, depending on your lender, as well as Capital Gains Tax on selling your home, stamp duty, and bank charges.

 If your home needs repairs or renovations, you should factor those in too.
 Go through everything with your agent so no stone is left unturned.